Lesson 2 - Nouns and the First Declension

 ||speciei (of the species; the species’)

 In this lesson you will learn the first declension.
-Lesson 3 covers second declension nouns, and lesson 5 deals with third declension nouns.
-There are comparatively few fourth and fifth declension nouns, and they will not be covered in detail, only listed in appendix B.
+Lesson 3 covers second declension nouns, lesson 5 deals with third declension nouns, and fourth and fifth declension nouns are the subject of lesson 10.

 ||stem + a